evilpapa/kubeflow-website/content/en/docs/components/pipelines/installation/choose-executor.md

 +++
-title = "Choosing an Argo Workflows Executor" description = "How to choose an Argo Workflows Executor" weight = 80
+title = "选择 Argo Workflows Executor" description = "How to choose an Argo Workflows Executor" weight = 80
 +++